-The Ocean Zones Activity Packet is now available for $3.00 but is included in the full Ocean Packet (below).
+The Ocean Zones Activity Packet is available for $3.00 but is included in the full Ocean Packet (below).

 Update: We have been studying the Ocean again.
 Our 100+ page Ocean Unit (see details about our 65-page ocean curriculum here) is now available.